 What do I need to know about the coronavirus?

 Can malaria drugs stop coronavirus?

-Chloroquine, and a related derivative, hydroxychloroquine, may have antiviral and immune-calming properties.
+Chloroquine, and the related drug, hydroxychloroquine, may have antiviral and immune-calming properties.

-The drugs have been thrust into the spotlight as potential coronavirus therapies, largely because of claims made by President Trump, but there is still scant evidence on their effectiveness.
+The drugs were thrust into the spotlight as potential coronavirus therapies, largely because of claims made by President Trump, and because early laboratory tests showed they could inhibit the coronavirus.

 Can survivors' blood treat coronavirus?